kadmielp/EpiTelos/README.md

     **Note:** While this command creates a distributable application, EpiTelos is currently a high-fidelity prototype and is **not considered production-ready**.

     After the build completes, you will find the installer for your application in the `src-tauri/target/release/` directory.

+## ⚠️ Disclaimer

+EpiTelos is provided "as is", without warranty of any kind, express or implied.
+In no event shall the authors be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+Use this tool at your own risk.